Soak in Oregon’s Magical Hot Springs

 Season: Year-round, but check driving conditions to and from the hot springs

-A hot-springs resort outside Burns, Crystal Crane Hot Springs has been a favorite Eastern Oregon soaking destination for more than 20 years.
-Visitors here get the option of soaking in an expansive, 7-foot-deep outdoor pond or ponying up a bit more for a private, cedar-enclosed tub available to both day-use and overnight guests (reservations highly recommended).
+A hot-springs resort outside Burns, Crane Hot Springs has changed names over the years, but it has remained a favorite Eastern Oregon soaking destination since at least the 1920s.
+Visitors here get the option of soaking in an expansive, 5-foot-deep, 101-degree outdoor pond or ponying up a bit more for a private, cedar-enclosed tub available to both day-use and overnight guests (reservations highly recommended).

 Courtesy of USFS